hasinyeahia/Fundamentals/README.md

     well as tensorflow, keras, opencv dependencies.

-2) Images must be organized in folders by normalized classification in both the "Data Images" and "TestImages" folders (not included in repository due to size).
+2) Images must be organized in folders by normalized classification in both the "Data Images" and "testImages" folders (not included in repository due to size).

 3) Models are already trained.
 If you wish to retrain them, then for each antibiotic (Carbenicillin / Tobramycin):